Suyash-Lal/RockLobsterGames_Internship/README.md

 private variables - add _ before the name dont start objects with capitals dont name it dicescript, rollscript, etc. just name it dice, roll and so on

+### Mini Projects

+To get more practice and understanding of Unity I was given assignments in the form of small games <br> (the games can be accessed via importing the .unitypackages in the mini projects folder):

+<b>Game 1:</b> <u>Dice Car</u> - Make a game where you roll a dice and the car will move along a given set of steps to reach the end.

+<b>Game 2:</b> <u>Match the Cards</u> - Just like the arcade games, we click 2 cards and if they match, they disappear.
+Otherwise if the wrong card is clicked, the match is rejected and the player needs to select again.

+<b>Game 3:</b> <u>Snakes and Ladders</u> - This is basically the same as any other snakes and ladders game goes.
+This game took more time since the new point in this game was to build the game for 3 players instead of just 1.
+So to control the turn based approach, there was a lot of scripting involved.